CSS

 This rotates the element 180 degrees around its vertical axis, flipping it as though it were a card.

 When combined with perspective and proper stacking, CSS 3D transform creates powerful visual effects for web elements that respond to user input or automatically animate over time.
+These are still regular CSS transform rules, just with an extra dimension.

 Enabling 3D in CSS